Feeding lactating sows

-Towards the end of the lactation period, the sow can consume more than 10 kg per day, nevertheless, it is advised to administer the feed allowance properly and take litters size into account.
+Towards the end of the lactation period, the sow can consume more than 10 kg per day, nevertheless, it is advised to administer the feed allowance properly and take litter size into account.

 At maximum milk yield around day 16, the daily requirement for body condition maintenance is between 2.4 – 2.9 kg depending on the size of the sow.
 On top of this, an additional 0.47 kg is needed per piglet in the litter.

-A sow average size nursing eight piglets should be allowed 6.5 kg feed per day at maximum milk yield, whereas an average size sows nursing 14 piglets will need as much 9.3 kg per day at maximum milk yield.
+A sow average size nursing eight piglets should be allowed 6.5 kg of feed per day at maximum milk yield, whereas an average-size sow nursing 14 piglets will need as much as 9.3 kg per day at maximum milk yield.

 When adjusting the feed allowance: